LogitRank

 Primary platforms Google Search, Bing ChatGPT, Perplexity, Google AI Overviews, Gemini, Copilot

-User behaviour Browse a list, choose a result Receive a synthesised answer
+User behaviour model Browse a list, choose a result Receive a synthesised answer

 Visibility mechanism Ranking algorithm selects position AI system selects citation based on entity confidence